 - LC

-If there is a name you want, but you are not ready to register the LLC, you can file the Application for Reservation of Name.
+If you want a name but are not ready to register the LLC, you can file the Application for Reservation of Name.
 The name registration will hold a name for up to 60 days.

 Step 2: Appoint a Massachusetts Resident Agent

-In Massachusetts, every LLC will need to designate a resident agent (called a registered agent in many states).
-A resident agent is simply an individual or company with a Massachusetts street address who will be responsible for any legal correspondence.
-This commonly includes the receipt of legal documents, such as lawsuit notifications, on behalf of the business.
+Every LLC in Massachusetts must designate a resident agent (called a registered agent in many states).
+A resident agent is an individual or company with a Massachusetts street address responsible for any legal correspondence.
+This commonly includes receiving legal documents, such as lawsuit notifications, on behalf of the business.

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire resident agent services like Northwest Registered Agent.
-Utilizing a resident agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role, some hire a resident agent service.
+Utilizing a resident agent service ensures that your LLC adheres to state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Massachusetts LLC Certificate of Organization

-When filling out the Certificate of Organization, there are a few sections that may be challenging to answer if this is your first time setting up an LLC.
-To help you get started right, let’s go over a few of these sections.
+When filling out the Certificate of Organization, a few sections may be challenging to answer if this is your first time setting up an LLC.
+Let’s review a few of these sections to help you get started right.

 LLC Address

 2a.
 Location of the principal office: In this section, enter the street address, city, state, and zip code of the initial principal office.
-This address can be the LLC’s physical address, or it can be the address where the business records are stored.
+This address can be the LLC’s physical address or the address where the business records are stored.
 You may not use a PO Box for the designated office.

 Business Description

 Provide some basic information about what the business does.
-You will need to provide some basic information; otherwise, the LLC filing will be rejected.
-If you want to keep the business purpose more open-ended, you can add “and engage in any lawful business activity for which a Limited Liability Company may be organized in Massachusetts” in addition to the original purpose statement.
+You must provide some basic information; otherwise, the LLC filing will be rejected.
+If you want to keep the business purpose more open-ended, add “and engage in any lawful business activity for which a Limited Liability Company may be organized in Massachusetts” in addition to the original purpose statement.

-Related: How to answer the business purpose statement.
+Related: How do you answer the business purpose statement?

 Latest Date of Dissolution